Afleve/OSTB/README.md

 Datasets Features: BaiduCloud: https://pan.baidu.com/s/1U8oLdSIy1bLIBcI2mhMFMQ?pwd=qakt

 It should be noted that the visual features have not been normalized.
+Universal dataset splits have been provided for natural image data and some medical pathology data.
+For the remaining data, we split it into training and testing sets at a ratio of 7:3.
+All splitting details can be found in dataset_splits.

 ### Natural Images